Rabbit Advocacy Animal Matters

 In correspondence with CTV reporter, Kevin Green, it was noted that the trapping will close at the end of March, as per the contract with the trapper and that EARS is optimistic their fundraising will keep up with trapping.
 So far EARS is the only group to work with the town.
 The rabbit sanctuaries are north and west of Calgary.
 Hopefully, there will be enough public pressure to ensure a rescue-friendly contract is put into play for the coming fiscal year.
 No rabbit should be sacrificed because of irresponsible, and uncaring human beings.

-Calgary Herald photo of rabbit being sedated.
+Calgary Herald photo of rabbit being sedated

 March 14, 2012 Lack of public support, cash could seal fate of feral rabbits in Canmore reads the headline in the Winnipeg Free Press 03/12/12.
-Shortly after this article and several other posts appeared, it was announced on the EARS blog that 435 rabbits have sustainable, long-term support to date.
-That’s double the number from a couple of weeks ago.
+Shortly after this article and several other posts appeared, it was announced on the EARS blog that 435 rabbits have sustainable, long-term support to date. (not true) That’s double the number from a couple of weeks ago.

 April 12, 2012 Rabbit trapping ends this month